-- Some helping relationships involve giving advice, and counselling doesn't. - Other helping relationships may not have the same kind of boundaries. - There may be a conflict of interests in other helping relationships. - There are some helping relationships in which the helper might be judgemental. - Other helpers may offer sympathy rather than empathy. - Other helpers may not be objective. - There is an absence of mutual expectation in counselling; this means that the counsellor is there to help the client, and does not expect help from the client in return. - Counsellors do not impose conditions or expectations upon clients, while other helpers may expect their clients to behave in certain ways.
+- 1 Some helping relationships involve giving advice, and counselling doesn't. - 2 Other helping relationships may not have the same kind of boundaries. - 3 There may be a conflict of interests in other helping relationships. - 4 There are some helping relationships in which the helper might be judgmental. - 5 Other helpers may offer sympathy rather than empathy. - 6 Other helpers may not be objective. - 7 There is an absence of mutual expectation in counselling; this means that the counsellor is there to help the client, and does not expect help from the client in return. - 8 Counsellors do not impose conditions or expectations upon clients, while other helpers may expect their clients to behave in certain ways.